Yu Dongyue

-Yu Dongyue (喻东岳; Hanyu Pinyin: Yù Dōngyuè) was born in Liuyang, a city in Hunan province of China on December 4, 1967.
+Yu Dongyue (喻东岳 (Yù Dōngyuè), born December 4, 1967) is a Chinese former editor and political prisoner.
+Yu was born in Liuyang, Hunan.
 He is the former arts editor of Liuyang Daily.
-In the Tiananmen protests of 1989, following a plan made by his friend Yu Zhijian, he and Lu Decheng threw eggshells full of paint at a portrait of China’s political figure Mao Zedong.
-Yu Dongyue was given a 20-year prison sentence for "sabotage" and "counter-revolutionary propaganda”.
+In the Tiananmen protests of 1989, following a plan made by his friend Yu Zhijian, he and Lu Decheng threw eggshells full of paint at a portrait of China's political figure Mao Zedong.
+Yu Dongyue was given a 20-year prison sentence for "sabotage" and "counter-revolutionary propaganda".
 He had become badly disturbed psychologically.
-He was also criticized for his "very avant-garde views on art."
-He also had been subjected to various physical tortures because of “reactionary statements” he and his friends made about officials.
+He was also criticized for his "very avant-garde views on art".
+He also had been subjected to various physical tortures because of "reactionary statements" he and his friends made about officials.

 Early life

 Yu Dongyue graduated at age seventeen from Xiangtan Normal College, the same college that Yu Zhijian attended.
 He got a prestigious first assignment as a fine-arts teacher at a vocational school in Xiangtan city that recruited students nationwide, then was transferred to the propaganda job in Liuyang.
 In the summer of 1987, an official known as Tanxu introduced Yu Zhijian to him.
 Yu Dongyue had been transferred to Liuyang to serve as an arts editor, his job consisted of taking photographs and draw illustrations to accompany stories in the paper.
 Yu Zhijian and Lu Decheng were close friends from a young age, later, the three young men became friends.
-Yu Dongyue was cerebral like Yu Zhijian, but he also shared Decheng’s physical prowess.
-He was an excellent basketball player and preferred to have an early-morning swim, even on winter mornings when the ice had formed at the river’s edge in Liuyang.
+Yu Dongyue was cerebral like Yu Zhijian, but he also shared Decheng's physical prowess.
+He was an excellent basketball player and preferred to have an early-morning swim, even on winter mornings when the ice had formed at the river's edge in Liuyang.
 In 1989, Yu Dongyue was a twenty-one-year-old arts editor at the Liuyang Daily.